gregopet/grails-json-apis/README.md

 ## Future plans

  - Detect circular APIs and display a warning on startup, perhaps disable them entirely
- - Detect API changes without restarting the app in development mode
  - Add a script/controller that would document the registered APIs in one or more formats
  - Read the domain class annotations and produce configurations for those 3rd party JSON renderers which currently seem to perform better than the native Grails implementation